microsoft/Industry-Accelerator-Nonprofit/README.md

 The Microsoft Common Data Model for Nonprofits is the first of its kind to provide a model that reflects industry best-practices and insight across program delivery, grant/award management, constituent management, fundraising, and donation management.
 [Learn more](https://community.dynamics.com/365/b/dynamics365isvsuccess/archive/2018/11/07/a-first-look-at-the-dynamics-365-nonprofit-accelerator)

+## Releases

+Click "release" tab on the top or click this [link](https://github.com/microsoft/Industry-Accelerator-Nonprofit/releases) to navigate to latest release details and download the latest release assets.

 ## Get to know about other Industry Accelerators

 | Industry Accelerators | Description |